 Want to balance hormones and manage stress, and at the same time promote beautiful, healthy hair?
 The following herbs have been found to improve the health of hair: Ashwagandha, Nettle, Saw Palmetto and Fo-Ti.
-It is also importance to check your B vitamins, Zinc, Iron, Thyroid and Vitamin D levels with your health care provider, as these vitamins are crucial for supporting overall health and beautiful hair, skin and nails.
+It is also importance to check your B vitamins, Zinc, Iron, Thyroid, Heavy Metals and Vitamin D levels with your health care provider, as these vitamins are crucial for supporting overall health and beautiful hair, skin and nails.
 You may find all of these herbs and vitamins at your local health food store, however it is important to look for certified organic brands as this ensures the herbs/vitamins are free from pesticides, chemicals and harmful fillers.
 And just like any new food, tea or product, start with one at a time and make sure it works well for your body.
 Finally, if you are on any type of medication or pregnant, please consult with your doctor before using these herbs.

 Since ancient times, Ashwagandha has been used for a wide variety of conditions.
 Ashwaganda (withania somnifera), according to Ayurvedic healing, is considered a “grounding” herb.
 It is specifically known to nourish the body, regulate metabolic processes and stabilize mood.
 Even more, it is considered one of the most powerful adaptogen herbs in Ayurvedic healing–traditional Indian medicine.
 Unlike ginseng, ashwagandha is not stimulating, but it is instead relaxing, making it superb for stress relief.
 This amazing herb can also reduce anxiety and depression, combat the effects of stress, increase stamina and endurance, lower cortisol & bad cholesterol, reduce brain damage, stabilize blood sugar, boost immunity, treat adrenal fatigue and improve the thyroid.
 Moreover, it offers anti-inflammatory benefits and enhances sexual potency & fertility for men and women.
 You may drink ashwagandha as a tea or supplement.
 Do not take with an SSRI (anti-depressant) or anxiety medication.